tmachyshyn/ext-voip-provider/README.md

-# Template repository for EspoCRM extensions

-Create a repository for your extension from this template.
+# Sample of adding a new VoIP provider to VoIP integration extension

 ## Preparing repository